Sage/streamline-streams/lib/api.md

 * `count = stream.pipe(_, writer)`
   Pipes from `stream` to `writer`.
   Returns the numer of entries that have been piped.
-* `stream = stream.buffer(count)`
-  Bufferizes `count` results by letting `count` read operations progress in parallel upstream.
-  The usual effect is to speed up processing, at the expense of the extra memory used to maintain a window of `count` entries in memory.
-  Returns another stream on which other operations may be chained.
 * `stream = stream.transform(fn)`
   Inserts an asynchronous transformation into chain.
   This API is more powerful than `map` because the transformation function can combine results, split them, etc.